Sasha Khokha

 Sasha Khokha headshot 2

 Sasha Khokha is a public radio journalist whose reporting centers on immigrant communities, civic participation, and the lived consequences of political decisions.
-As a host and correspondent for The California Report Magazine on KQED and NPR, her work brings national attention to local stories, particularly those rooted in California’s diverse communities.
+As a host, correspondent and editor for The California Report Magazine on KQED and NPR, her work brings national attention to local stories, particularly those rooted in California’s diverse communities.
 Through long-form audio journalism, Khokha combines rigorous reporting with narrative depth, amplifying voices that are often underrepresented in mainstream media.

 Finding a Path into Journalism